 - What are bad credit loans?

-- History of bad credit lending in Australia
+- A brief history of bad credit lending in Australia

 - How to check if you have bad credit